 His work has appeared in such journals and magazines as Ploughshares, Glimmer Train, The Missouri Review, The Georgia Review, Prairie Schooner, Alaska Quarterly Review, Salon, Chronicle of Higher Education, Commonweal, The London Magazine, Huffington Post, The Utne Reader, and many others.

 He has been nominated seven times for the Pushcart Prize, he was recently a finalist for the High Plains Book Award, the Dzanc Short Story Collection Competition, and the Gival Press Novel Award.
 His poetry has appeared on Garrison Keillor’s The Writer’s Almanac, The PBS Newshour, and American Life in Poetry.
 His first novel held company among only 20 books selected for National Reading Group Month and it was listed as a Top Pick for First Year College Programs.
 A winner of the Glimmer Train Fiction Award, he is also the recipient of a number of grants and fellowships, including awards from the Bush Artist Foundation, the South Dakota Arts Council, the Loft Literary Center, and the National Endowment for the Humanities.

 A dual-citizen of Ireland and America, he is the Writer-in-Residence at Augustana University as well as a faculty member at the MFA program at Sierra Nevada College.
 He has lived in Northern Ireland, England, Germany, and Spain, but has returned to his Midwestern roots.
-When not writing, he enjoys watching thunderstorms roll across the prairie with his British wife and he is a sucker for playing in the backyard with his seven-year-old son, who was adopted from South Korea.
+When not writing, he enjoys watching thunderstorms roll across the prairie with his British wife and he is a sucker for playing in the backyard with his son, who was adopted from South Korea.

 He has just finished his second novel, which also takes place during World War II, and is working on a third.
 He is represented by J. de.
 S. Associates.